Salt Lake Bees: Prior Salt Lake City teams

-The original Bees never won a PCL pennant, but they did draw attendees well, especially considering the small market size.
-Other PCL team owners, though, resented the high cost of travel to Salt Lake City.
-When the Vernon Tigers abandoned Los Angeles after the 1925 season, it was suggested to Lane that he would do well to transfer his team to southern California.
-So after eleven seasons, the Bees moved to Los Angeles for the 1926 season.
-At first known as the Hollywood Bees, the team soon became the Hollywood Stars.
-After ten seasons in Hollywood, the team transferred again, to San Diego, where it played as the San Diego Padres from 1936 to 1968.
-Salt Lake City was without a baseball team until 1946 when it received a franchise in the Pioneer League.
+The original Bees never won a PCL pennant, but they drew attendees well, especially given the small market size.
+However, other PCL team owners resented the high cost of travel to Salt Lake City.
+When the Vernon Tigers abandoned Los Angeles after the 1925 season, it was suggested to Lane that he would do well to transfer his team to Southern California.
+After 11 seasons, the Bees moved to Los Angeles for the 1926 season.
+Initially known as the Hollywood Bees, the team soon became the Hollywood Stars.
+After ten seasons in Hollywood, the team transferred again to San Diego, where it played as the San Diego Padres from 1936 to 1968.
+Salt Lake City was without a baseball team until 1946, when it received a franchise in the Pioneer League.

+Salt Lake City once was home to an all-black baseball team called the Occidentals.
+They played during the early 1900s against white teams in Utah and across the Western United States.

+In 1971, the Salt Lake City Angels started playing.
+The minor league team was affiliated with the California Angels.

-Salt Lake Bees (1994–present)
+Salt Lake Buzz (1994–2000)

 The current franchise dates from 1994, when Joe Buzas, a former major league player and the owner of the PCL Portland Beavers, moved the team to Salt Lake City.
 Buzas made a deal wherein the city would build a new ballpark on the site of historic Derks Field in exchange for relocating the team.
 The new ballpark, Franklin Quest Field, opened in 1994 with the renamed Salt Lake Buzz drawing 713,224 fans to home games during their inaugural season—breaking the PCL single-season attendance record that had stood for 48 years.

-Buzas owned the team until his death in 2003.
-The team was purchased by Larry H. Miller, who also owned the NBA's Utah Jazz.
-Miller died in February 2009, and the team was owned by his widow, Gail Miller until it was sold to Ryan Smith in 2021.
+Salt Lake Stingers (2001-2005)

 Known as the Salt Lake Buzz from 1994 to 2000, the team changed its name to the Salt Lake Stingers in 2001.
 The change was forced by a trademark dilution lawsuit filed by Georgia Tech, whose yellowjacket mascot is named Buzz.